William Lee (inventor)

-William Lee (1563-1614) was alleged to be an English clergyman.
+William Lee (1563-1614) was an English inventor and alleged clergyman who invented the stocking frame knitting machine.
 (Note: Day & McNeil 2002 point out that there is no evidence that Lee was a clergyman.
-Hills 1989 also doubts much of what is recorded about Lee's life and history, but that he invented the framework stocking knitter in 1589 is not in doubt) He was the inventor who devised the first stocking frame knitting machine in 1589, the only one in use for centuries.
-Its principle of operation remains in use.
+Hills 1989 also doubts much of what is recorded about Lee's life and history, but that he invented the framework stocking knitter in 1589 is not in doubt) Framework knitting, as the use of Lee's machine in stocking production was called, was the first major stage in the mechanisation of the textile industry, a process that 200 years later precipitated the Industrial Revolution.

 Life and legend

-Some say Lee was born in Sussex but others claim the village of Calverton, Nottinghamshire.
+Some say Lee was born in Sussex, but others claim the Nottinghamshire villages of Calverton or Woodborough.
 No definitive evidence has been found for either of these although there is circumstantial support for Nottinghamshire.
 He entered Christ's College, Cambridge in 1579 as a sizar and graduated from St. John's College in 1582.